halfwhole/personal-site/_posts/2020-07-20-probability-monad.md

 ```

 If we wish to find the overall probability of any given day being `Wet` or `Dry`, we’d ideally have some way to chain
 `weather` and `wetness` together.
-First, we find the probability of a day being `Sunny` or `Cloudy`, then for each case,
+First, we find the probability of a day being `Sunny` or `Cloudy`; then for each case,
-we find the probability of it being `Wet` or `Dry`; we then combine the results together to give the overall distribution.
+we find the probability of it being `Wet` or `Dry`; finally, we combine the results together to give the overall distribution.

 ![Weather-wetness probability tree, condensed](/assets/images/probability-monad-weather-wetness-tree-2.png)